 - Pinpoint important authors, texts, ideas, and key words about the research area—knowing what the primary phrases and concepts are will help you a lot as you are searching library databases and online sources.

 A comprehensive business resource for the undergraduate researcher seeking company news or personal investment decisions.
-Business Collection provides full-text coverage of all business disciplines including accounting, economics, finance, marketing, management
+Business Collection provides full-text coverage of all business disciplines including accounting, economics, finance,

 and strategy, as well as business theory and practice.

 Credo Reference is multi-publisher collection of high-quality reference titles covering everything from the arts to astronomy, law to literature, and science to Shakespeare.
 The collection currently contains over 162 titles taken from 36